reactjs/react.dev/src/content/learn/typescript.md

 `useRef` is often used to access the underlying DOM element of a component, but it can also be used to store any mutable value.

 When interacting with the DOM, the type of the ref should be set to the type of the underlying DOM element.
-The naming rule is `HTML` + the name of the element + `Element`, for example `HTMLDivElement` or `HTMLButtonElement`.
-You can see the full list from TypeScript 5.1 [here](https://github.com/microsoft/TypeScript/blob/a3773ec590c4f0308d546f0e65818cd0d12402f3/src/lib/dom.generated.d.ts#L26899-L27012).
-These are provided globally by the "DOM" lib, which is included by default in TypeScript projects.
+The type names match the names provided in the HTML specification.
+A rough heuristic is `HTML` + the name of the element + `Element`, for example `HTMLDivElement` or `HTMLButtonElement`.
+You can see the full [list from TypeScript 5.1 here](https://github.com/microsoft/TypeScript/blob/a3773ec590c4f0308d546f0e65818cd0d12402f3/src/lib/dom.generated.d.ts#L26899-L27012) and the [list in MDN here](https://developer.mozilla.org/en-US/docs/Web/API#h_2).

+These types are provided globally by the "DOM" lib, which is included by default in TypeScript projects and do not need to be imported.

 <Sandpack>